JRileyH/markdown-it-prism/README.md

 Name   | Description | Default
 -------|-------------|--------
+`prism` | Prism class instance to override default one.
+This is so you can initialize your own instance (such as via a bundler like webpack) and clobber the blank generated one.
+If left blank you will use the pre generated one. | null
 `plugins` | Array of [Prism Plugins](http://prismjs.com/#plugins) to load.
 The names to use can be found [here](https://github.com/PrismJS/prism/tree/master/plugins).
 Please note that some prism plugins (notably line-numbers) rely on the DOM being present and can thus not be used with this package (see [#1](https://github.com/jGleitz/markdown-it-prism/issues/1)). | `[]`
 `init` | A function called after setting up prism.
 Will receive the prism instance as only argument.
 Useful for plugins needing further intialisation. | `() => {}`
 `defaultLanguageForUnknown` | The language to use for code blocks that specify a language that Prism does not know.
 No default will be used if this option is `undefined`. | `undefined`